FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 The goal of the research is to define the best way to calculate AirBNB prices based on holidays and temperature.
 To define the price, data is collected in 2 different stages.
 First primary data from AirBNB is used to calculate prices during a period.
 Secondly data is coupled with secondary data to analyse the findings.

-The finding will be analysed using a Conjoint analysis.
-A conjoint analysis is a multivariate dependence techniques specifically developed to

-pecifically developed to understand how respondents develop preferences for any type of product or service.
-A conjoint analysis gives the opportunity to research the effect of multiple dependent variables on the independent variables and can show the effect of a moderator on the relationship between dependent variables and independent variables.
-These properties makes the conjoint analysis relevant for this research question with a quasi moderator.
+These findings will be analysed using a Conjoint analysis.
+A conjoint analysis is a multivariate dependence technique specifically developed to understand how respondents develop preferences for any type of product or service.
+A conjoint analysis raises the opportunity to research the effect of multiple dependent variables on the independent variables and can show the effect of a moderator on the relationship between dependent variable and independent variable.
+These properties makes the conjoint analysis relevant for this research question with a quasi-moderator.

 ## Holiday API
 Data we can use: There are no dates for cities specific.
 The holiday API generates lists of public holidays observances for countries, states and provinces.
 We can select the European countries.